 New development should be designed to facilitate the efficient use of resources and support the reuse and recycling of waste throughout the lifecycle of all developments from design, construction, use and after use.
 New development should provide adequate space for the storage of waste and where necessary, the treatment and collection of waste.

-At its very heart, the NPPF supports the presumption in favour of sustainable development.
-The District Council's Local Plan in turn also adopts this approach.
-Policy S2 states that the Council will 'work proactively with applicants to seek solutions, which mean that proposals secure development that improves the economic, social and environmental conditions in the area.'
+Council will 'work proactively with applicants to seek solutions, which mean that proposals secure development that improves the economic, social and environmental conditions in the area.'